 The Company is a global developer and provider of a vehicle mounted communications platform over advanced mobile networks.
 Customers include cellular operators and their dealers, commercial vehicle technology distributors and fleets of all sizes in Canada, Europe, Australia and the Middle East.
 The Company's "Connected-Vehicle" devices and various accessories are specifically designed for enterprise customers and professional fleets such as trucks, vans, buses, ambulances, government cars and more.
 The Company aims to provide greater mobile connectivity for professional drivers and facilitate replacement of the current in-vehicle, multi device status quo with a single device that incorporates voice, data and fleet management solutions with the new suite of 4G UV350 and UV250 products.
-In addition, the Company develops, markets and sells rugged mobile devices, cellular amplifiers and various accessories for both consumer and enterprise customers with sales across Europe, Israel and North America to major retailers, distributors and cellular dealers.
+In addition, the Company develops, markets and sells rugged mobile devices, cellular amplifiers and various accessories for both consumer and enterprise customers with sales across North America, Europe and the Middle East to multiple retailers, distributors and cellular dealers.